·Updated June 26, 2026·churn rate / customer retention / repeat rate / LTV / ecommerce metrics

 Churn directly eats into LTV (customer lifetime value), the revenue a customer generates over their lifetime.
 The higher the churn, the sooner customers leave, and the smaller the cumulative revenue per person.
 That's exactly why curbing churn matters to revenue just as much as acquiring new customers.

-Bottom line: When new inflow balances churn outflow, customer count looks flat and the revenue erosion stays hidden.
+Bottom line: When new inflow balances churn outflow, customer count looks flat, the mix swaps out, and the quality of revenue declines.

-The count is the same 1,000, but long-standing repeat customers have dropped out and been replaced by new customers who've only bought once or twice.
-Long-standing customers know the store, repeat more often, and bring higher revenue per person.
-When that layer quietly leaves, the "quality" of revenue declines even with the same customer count.
+The count is the same 1,000, but long-standing repeat customers have dropped out and been replaced by new customers.
+Long-standing customers repeat more often and bring higher revenue per person, so when that layer leaves, the "quality" of revenue declines even with the same customer count.
+The same shows up in average revenue per user (ARPU / ARPPU): as repeat customers with more purchases thin out, the figure slides down.
+On top of that, acquiring new customers is said to cost more than retaining existing ones[1], so leaving the leak and constantly plugging it with new customers doesn't pay off.

 Reason 1: Overall averages smooth out the anomaly